romila2003/Sound-Board/README.md

 ### The challenge

-- To create a animation on the label, where each of the letter of the word (e.g. email and password) are animated so it looks like a wave.
+- To create various buttons that contain different sounds depending on the name of the button.
 The challenge involves HTML, CSS and Javascript.

 ### Screenshot